 This rule applies to whatever fruit or vegetable you are cultivating in a container – the bigger the better.
 Large containers hold more soil.
 This means that they have more space for the plants roots to spread.
 The cucumbers also retain moisture better.
 This is particularly vital if you are growing cucumber in pots.

-These plants require lots of water to grow correctly.
+Container grown cucumbers require lots of water to grow correctly.
 A large pot will provide the plants with a consistent level of moisture.
 A 5 gallon container is ideal.
-Self watering containers, or earth boxes, are a great option.
+Self watering containers, or earth boxes, are a great option for container cucumbers.
 A more natural approach is to grow the plants in a straw bale garden.
 Cucumbers are generally easy to grow.

 Make sure you choose a container large enough to hold the variety you are planting.
 Vining or large types of cucumbers will require more space than dwarf or shrub varieties.
 Your chosen container should also be clean and have drainage holes in the bottom.

-Fill your pot with good quality potting soil.
+Fill your pot with good quality potting soil or potting mix.
 Soil can be further enriched by working in some organic material such as homemade compost.
-A rich soil will not only help to keep the plants well fed, it will also retain moisture better than poor or garden soil.
+A rich soil and potting mix will not only help to keep the plants well fed, it will also retain moisture better than poor or garden soil.

 Types of Cucumbers

-There are two types of cucumber plants, bush varieties and vining varieties.
-Bush or compact varieties are best for growing cucumbers in containers if space is limited.
+There are two types of cucumber plants, bush cucumbers and vining cucumbers.
+Bush cucumbers or compact varieties are best for growing cucumbers in containers if space is limited.
 However cucumbers don’t yield as heavily as vining varieties.

 To extend the season, and increase your harvest, sow or plant bush varieties in succession.
-If you have an ample amount of space, and a large container, you can try to grow vining cucumbers in pots.
+If you have an ample amount of space, and a large container, you can try to grow vining cucumbers.

 One of the most reliable is Saber F1.
 Ideal for urban areas where bees are rarer, this variety doesn’t require pollination.
 Maturing in 55 days it produces fruit that is 8-9 inches long.
 Another variety that doesn’t require pollination is h-19 Little Leaf.
 A pickling variety, its compact fruit, 3-4 inches long, will mature in about 58 days.